Last Updated on

-This delicious fruit is one you should stay away from in monsoon as it causes acne and skin problems during this season.
-The risk of this happening will increase if your child is already prone to skin problems.
+This delicious fruit is one you should stay away from in monsoon as it causes acne, skin problems, and digestive issues during this season.
+The risk increase if your child is already prone to skin and digestive problems.

 Curd has cooling properties which makes it not such a good idea in the monsoon season since it is the season in which they are more prone to catching colds.
 It will also worsen sinuses.
 Stay away from lassi and other products that use curd.

-Though there is nothing bad in drinking milk during monsoon, dairy products can go bad very fast in this climate.
+Though drinking milk is allowed during monsoon, other dairy products can go bad very fast in this climate.
 Its nutritional value can also be affected.
 Always check if the dairy product you are about to use is still good before you use it to be on the safe side.

 8. Soft Drinks

 Fizzy drinks reduce the number of minerals in our bodies, leading to a reduction in enzyme activities.
-This means that if your child consumes soft drinks, his digestive system, which is already at the risk of digestive issues due to the monsoon, will get weaker and which ultimately increases his chances of falling sick.
+This means that if your child consumes soft drinks, his digestive system, which is already at the risk of digestive issues during the monsoon season, will get weaker and which ultimately increases his chances of falling sick.

 9. Salads and Raw Fruits

-You might be surprised by reading this because you must be thinking when are fruits and vegetables bad?
+You might be surprised at this point, and are probably thinking since when are fruits and vegetables bad?
 They aren’t.
-They are very good for you; however, during monsoon, the fruits and vegetables are bound to be covered in more dirt and mud than usual, and it is very hard to wash everything off.
+They are very good for you; however, during monsoon, fruits and vegetables are bound to be covered in more dirt and mud than usual, and it is very hard to wash everything off.

-This doesn’t mean you should stop eating them, but make sure to wash the fruits really well and serve them in the form of shakes or juices and to opt for steamed vegetables rather than a raw salad.
-Avoid the temptation of having fresh fruit juice from vendors outside as they may have cut the fruits a while ago and this will have left them exposed to contamination.
+This doesn’t mean you should stop eating them, but make sure you wash them really well and serve them in the form of shakes, juices, or steamed vegetables, rather than a raw salad.
+Avoid the temptation of having fresh fruit juice from vendors outside as they may have cut the fruits a while ago, and this will have left them exposed to contamination.

 10. Street Food

-Street food is one of the biggest reasons people get sick during monsoon.
+Street food is one of the biggest reasons people get sick during monsoons.
 Chances of contamination are high in street foods as the water they use is easily contaminated.
-Avoid foods like pani puri during this season.
-Also, avoid eating out as much as possible.
-A lot of restaurants and street food vendors cut the vegetables and prepare dough beforehand in order to be able to serve the customers as quickly as possible.
-When these things are left standing they get contaminated due to the germs, viruses, and bacteria that breed in the rainy season.
+Therefore, avoid foods like pani puri during this season.
+Also, as much as possible, avoid eating out as a lot of restaurants, and street food vendors cut the vegetables and prepare dough beforehand in order to be able to serve the customers quickly.
+When these things are left standing, they get contaminated due to the germs, viruses, and bacteria that breed in the rainy season.

-India is the land of spices, so make sure to make good use of them while preparing your child’s food as a lot of them have healing and immunity-boosting properties.
+India is the land of spices; ensure you make good use of the spices available to you while preparing your child’s food as a lot of them have healing and immunity-boosting properties.
 It is same with fruits and vegetables as this tropical country produces many!
-The key is to know the right fruits to eat at the right time as some fruits may not agree with your child’s system during monsoon.
+The key is to know the right fruits to eat at the right time as some fruits may not agree with your child’s system during monsoons.
 Remember to avoid eating out and give them food that is made at home with love.
 This will make them feel comforted and loved.

-Be sure to always keep your children well hydrated with fresh and clean water as water gets contaminated during the rainy season.
+Be sure to always keep your children well-hydrated with fresh and clean water as it could get contaminated during the rainy season.
 Water is very important for the human body as it helps strengthen the organs and improves overall health.
-This will leave your child stronger and he will be able to fight off the nasty germs in the best possible way.
+This will leave your child stronger, and he will be able to fight off the nasty germs in the best possible way.